 Your friends will love you when they slide out of the shower.
 Any towel feels like a friend when it's been heated.

 - A Cordless Variable-Speed Reversing Drill

-This is my favorite gift for almost any occasion.
-It's something lots of people won't think of but can't live without when they know what magic it can perform.
+This is a favorite gift for almost any occasion.
+It's something lots of people don't think of but can't live without when they know what magic it can perform.

 - A Set of IOU Cards

 If you remember when you moved into your new home, you'll remember how much work there was to do.
 Present the new homeowners with an IOU, a promise of help for the stuff that needs to get done.
 Prepare cards with ideas like "babysit the kids for 4 hours", "help paint a room", "install window blinds", "cook dinner", or "help plant the garden."
 You can think of all sorts of things that will need doing and what you can actually help to do.
 Tie the cards up with a pretty ribbon and promise to deliver the help upon demand.